Julia-b-work/wendy-agent/README.md

 # Wendy

 A codebase Q&A agent built on Claude's tool-use API.
-Ask a question about a project and it explores the code itself — listing files, searching, and reading — then answers grounded in what it actually found, not what it guessed.
+Ask a question about a project and it explores the code itself, listing files, searching, and reading ,then answers grounded in what it actually found, not what it guessed.

 **Current version: 0.4.0** — see [CHANGELOG.md](CHANGELOG.md).